-It is the goal of the Valders School District to help our students develop to their fullest potential.
+It is the goal of the Valders Area School District to help our students develop to their fullest potential.
 We acknowledge that to do this, some students may request early graduation if the requirements for graduation have been met.
 Early graduation is a privilege.
-Valders High School offers abundant academic and co-curricular programs for students, and it is hoped that the majority of students will take advantage of these opportunities during their four-year, eight-semester high school careers.
-Before a student can graduate, s/he must have met all the requirements prescribed by Valders High School for such graduation.
+Valders High School offers abundant academic and co-curricular programs for students, and it is hoped that all students will take advantage of these opportunities during their four-year, eight-semester high school careers.
+Before a student can graduate, s/he must have met all the requirements prescribed by Valders High School for graduation.
 Graduation may be granted at the end of seven (7) semesters with the approval of the School Board.
 Students who have the desire to graduate early must comply with the following guidelines and policies:

-- 1. The senior student and his/her parents must file a letter of intent and complete the Early Graduation Request form with the high school principal by the third Friday of September. - 2.
-By the end of his/her junior year, the student and parents are to meet with a school counselor and establish an educational plan that will enable the student to complete all required courses by the date of early graduation.
-Furthermore, these plans should include realistic post-graduation plans that best meet the student's unique abilities and situation. - 3.
-The student shall appear before the Board at a regularly scheduled monthly meeting no later than November of the senior year.
-The School Board shall decide whether or not to approve the student's request for early graduation.
+- By the end of his/her junior year, the student who is considering early graduation and his/her parents are to meet with a school counselor and establish an educational plan that will enable the student to complete all required courses by the date of early graduation.
+Furthermore, these plans should include realistic post-graduation plans that best meet the student's unique abilities and situation. - 2.
+The senior student and his/her parents must sign and file a letter of intent and complete the Early Graduation Request form with the high school principal by the third Friday of September. - 3.
+The student shall appear before the Board at a regularly scheduled monthly meeting no later than November of senior year and present his/her plans and intended pursuits should the Board grant them early graduation.
+The School Board shall decide whether to approve the student's request for early graduation or not.
 The decision of the School Board is final.

-The School Board reserves the right to review each case individually and to waive any of the above criteria, if it deems feasible, in any such individual case.
+The School Board reserves the right to review each case individually and to waive any of the above criteria, if it is deemed feasible, in any such individual case.
 If the student is permitted to graduate early, attendance at the graduation ceremonies is optional.
-If the student chooses to participate in the graduation ceremony, this decision must be communicated to school officials prior to the time that caps and gowns are ordered.
+If the student chooses to participate in the graduation ceremony, this decision must be communicated to school officials prior to the time that caps and gowns are ordered, typically in November.
 If the student chooses not to attend, his/her diploma will be forwarded via the mail.

-Electronic Devices:
+Electronic Devices (Cell Phones):

-Students may use wireless communication devices (WCDs) before and after school, during their lunch break, and in between classes as long as they do not create a distraction, disruption or otherwise interfere with the educational environment, referenced in Board Policy 5136.
+Students may use wireless communication devices (WCDs) before and after school, during their lunch break, and in between classes while at their locker as long as they do not create a distraction, disruption or otherwise interfere with the educational environment, referenced in Board Policy 5136.